Culture of Finland: Cuisine

 Traditional Finnish cuisine is a combination of European, Fennoscandian and Western Russian elements; table manners are European.
 The food is generally simple, fresh and healthy.
+Historically, Finns have relied on the abundant natural resources of their country, drawing sustenance from its vast forests and lakes.
+When crops failed, survival was sustained through the consumption of fish sourced from the sea and lakes, game hunted from the wilderness, as well as mushrooms and berries gathered from the forests and fields.
 Meat, berries, milk and ground vegetables are typical ingredients whereas spices are not common due to their historical unavailability.

+Finland is widely renowned for its rich bread culture, exemplified by its diverse range of breads, from sour rye to kalakukko – a "fish rooster" encased in a hearty rye crust.
+These "roosters" come in many varieties, originally developed as a way to preserve food.
+The thick rye crust ensured the filling would not spoil during long journeys.

+Various casseroles based on root vegetables are also a popular staple in Finnish cuisine.
+Some include lanttulaatikko, made primarily from rutabaga mixed with syrup, breadcrumbs, and often seasoned with spices like nutmeg, porkkanalaatikko, made with carrots, ground pork (sometimes mixed with ground beef), rice, and seasoned with spices like allspice or black pepper, and perunasoselaatikko, made from mashed potatoes mixed with milk, butter, and sometimes eggs.

+Finland imports just 9% of its consumed meat, with a per capita meat consumption of sixty-six kilograms per person, the lowest in Europe.
 In years past, Finnish food often varied from region to region, most notably between the west and east.
 In coastal and lakeside villages, fish was a main feature of cooking, whereas, in the eastern and also northern regions, vegetables and game were more common.
 In Finnish Lapland, reindeer was also important.

 The prototypical breakfast is oatmeal or other continental-style foods such as bread.
 Lunch is usually a full warm meal, served by a canteen at workplaces.
 Dinner is eaten at around 17.00 to 18.00 at home, and it is also common to have supper later in the evening.

 Modern Finnish cuisine combines country fare and haute cuisine with contemporary continental cooking style.
 Today, spices are a prominent ingredient in many modern Finnish recipes, having been adopted from the east and west in recent decades.